aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/FAQ's.md

 - How is access managed within your organisation to ensure the confidentiality and integrity of customer backups?

-AUCloud implements the principle of lease privileged access across all services provided to customers.
+AUCloud implements the principle of least privileged access across all services provided to customers.
 Access to the back-end Veeam backup for M365 infrastructure is only granted to specified AUCloud backup personnel who are security-cleared at a minimum of NV1 level.
 The AUCloud 24x7 Security Operations Centre monitors the access of all AUCloud back-end infrastructure to ensure no unauthorised access occurs.

 - Are OneDrive, SharePoint and Exchange backups included?